 Bone Marrow Aspiration and Biopsy

-A bone marrow aspiration removes a sample of bone marrow from the bone.
-In most cases, the sample is taken from the hipbone.
-A needle is inserted through the bone and the marrow is removed with a syringe.
+A bone marrow aspiration takes a sample of bone marrow through a needle.
+It is often taken from the hipbone.
 A piece of bone may also be removed for biopsy.

 Davis AS, Viera AJ, Mead MD.
 Leukemia: an overview for primary care.
 Am Fam Physician.
 2014;89(9):731-738.